Jomo Kenyatta International Airport: Aftermath

+2024 strike

+On 11 September 2024, a strike was held by airport workers against proposals to lease the facility to the Adani Group of India for 30 years.
+The Law Society of Kenya and the Kenya National Commission on Human Rights also criticised the proposal, citing the airport being a "strategic national asset".
+The two groups also filed petitions in the High Court against the proposal, which led to it being suspended pending a final decision.

 Facilities

 Terminals

 There are two terminals.
 Terminal 1 is arranged in a semi-circular orientation and is divided into four parts: 1A, 1B, 1C, and 1E are used for international arrivals and departures while terminal 1D is used for domestic departures and arrivals.
 Terminal 2 is used by low-cost carriers.
-The original terminal, located on the north side of the runway, is used by the Kenya Air Force and is sometimes referred as Old Embakasi Airport.
+The original terminal, located on the north side of the runway, is used by the Kenya Air Force and is sometimes referred to as Old Embakasi Airport.